NCERT Solutions for Class 11 Physics Chapter 12 Kinetic Theory

 Class 11 Physics Chapter 12 - Kinetic Theory: Important Formulae

-Kinetic Theory NCERT Solutions- Important Formulae contain important equations that describe the behavior of the molecular motion in relation to the macroscopic properties of gas such as pressure, temperature and volume.
+Kinetic Theory NCERT Solutions- Important Formulae contain important equations that describe the behaviour of the molecular motion in relation to the macroscopic properties of gas, such as pressure, temperature and volume.
 With the help of these formulas, students can solve numerical problems and see a correlation between the behaviour of microscopic particles and the observed physical phenomena.

 1. Ideal Gas Equation